Girls Who Drive.

 Congratulations on getting your driver’s license!

-You’re officially a new driver, and that means you’re about to embark on an exciting journey of independence and freedom.
+You’re officially a licensed driver, and that means you’re about to embark on an exciting journey of independence and freedom.

 But as a new driver, it’s natural to feel a little nervous or overwhelmed the first few times you drive without your instructor.